 Ferguson family memoirs

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.There exists in human nature a strong propensity to depreciate the advantages, and to magnify the evils, of the present times. -Edward Gibbon Memories of Shelby Ferguson
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Egotist, n.
+A person of low taste, more interested in himself than in me. -Ambrose Bierce Memories of Shelby Ferguson

 My sister-in-law, Shelby Ferguson, died recently while walking in her garden.
 Shelby was my wife Cindy's older sister, and I have known her for more than half of my life.